Tuesday, May 13, 2025

 Nice job, boys.

-I'm pleased with the job Devlin done.
+I'm pleased with the job Devlin did.
 He likes to take his time and do things right.
 Grace builds on nature.
 It's been fun to see Devlin do the things he naturally enjoys and watch how God's grace enlivens him by doing so.
 Christianity is not complicated.
 Just be fully yourself and let God change the world.
 Keep up the Good work, pard.

-No comments:
+2 comments: